chas-challenge-2026/avanza-team3/native/README.md

 rules they all follow.
 The README inside each folder is the precise technical spec for that module.

-The original course text that was in this file is still in the git history.

 ---

 ## Vocabulary

-The three modules are full of finance words.
-None of them are complicated once translated, and you do not need any finance background to write the code.

 **Instrument**: one thing you can own.
 A share, a fund.
 "Ericsson B" is an instrument.